markmalek/Fixed-Header-Table/README.md

 * autoShow - Boolean - Default: true
 * altClass - String - Default: none
 * themeClass - String - Default: none

+### Notes:

+If you aren't using the minified version, be sure to include `lib/jquery.mousewheel.min.js` in your page if you require mousewheel scrolling via fixed columns.